Orinoco: Recreation and sports

 Since 1973, the Civil Association Nuestros Rios son Navegables organize the Internacional Rally Nuestros Rios son Navegables, a motonautical round trip of over 1,200 kilometers through the Orinoco, Meta and Apure Rivers.
 Starting out from Ciudad Bolívar or San Fernando de Apure, is the longest fluvial rally in the world with the participation of worldwide competitors, more than 30 support boats, logistics teams, thousands of tourists and fans travel.
 The boats had an average speed of 120 miles per hour.

-Since 1988, the local government of Ciudad Guayana has conducted a swim race in the rivers Orinoco and Caroní, with up to 1,000 competitors.
-Since 1991, the Paso a Nado Internacional de los Rios Orinoco–Caroní has been celebrated every year, on a Sunday close to 19 April.
-Worldwide, this swim-meet has grown in importance, and it has a large number of competitors.
-The 26th meet was held in 2016.
+Since 1988, the local government of Ciudad Guayana has conducted a swim race in the Orinoco and Caroní, with up to 1,000 competitors.
+Since 1991, the Paso a Nado Internacional de los Rios Orinoco–Caroní has been celebrated every year in April.
+Worldwide, this swim meet has grown in importance, and it has a large number of competitors.

 In culture

-The Irish singer and songwriter Enya wrote and sang the song "Orinoco Flow", which she released in 1988.
+The Irish singer and songwriter Enya wrote and sang the song "Orinoco Flow", which she released in 1988 to popular acclaim in Europe and North America.

-Jules Verne's novel Superbe Orénoque has the river as its central theme.
-One of the characters in the children's novels and television series The Wombles is named Orinoco.
+Jules Verne's novel "Superbe Orénoque" has the river as its central theme.

-Daniel Defoe's novel Robinson Crusoe is set on a fictional island in the mouth of the Orinoco, with Trinidad just visible from the northwest beach.